-Cephalo- means “head” or “skull,” and a hematoma is a blood clot that occurs outside of a blood vessel.
+Cephalo- means “head” or “skull,” and a hematoma is a type of internal bleeding (usually clotted) that occurs outside of a blood vessel (1).
 A cephalohematoma is a clot that occurs in the area between the skull and the periosteum (the membrane that covers the skull) as a result of ruptured blood vessels (2).
 Infant cephalohematomas can emerge as the result of a difficult or prolonged birth (3), and often co-occur with other types of birth trauma such as a caput succedaneum (2).
-Cephalohematomas are also associated with the use of birth-assisting tools like forceps or vacuum extractors or prolonged or traumatic labors.
-Infant cephalohematomas usually heal without any major medical intervention, but if improperly treated, the consequences can be more serious.
+Cephalohematomas are also associated with the use of birth-assisting tools such as forceps or vacuum extractors.
+Infant cephalohematomas usually heal without any major medical intervention, but if improperly treated, the consequences can be more serious (3).

-Usually, a cephalohematoma will manifest as a raised solid bump on a baby’s head.
-It appears several hours to a day after birth and is often largest on the second or third day.
-There may or may not be discoloration, and there is typically no significant blood loss.
+Usually, a cephalohematoma will manifest as a raised bump on a baby’s head.
+The bump typically appears several hours to a day after birth and is often largest on the second or third day (2).
+The cephalohematoma may initially be soft, but get firmer over time.

 Often, appearance alone is enough to diagnose a cephalohematoma.
-To verify, however, doctors may order an X-ray, CT scan, MRI scan, or ultrasound.
+To verify, however, doctors may order an X-ray, CT scan, MRI scan, or ultrasound (3).

-A cephalohematoma may be associated with a birth injury from a forceps or vacuum extractor-assisted birth.
+A cephalohematoma may be associated with birth trauma from a forceps or vacuum extractor-assisted birth.
 It is a physician’s duty to follow standards of care, and if the quality of their care causes an injury, then the law allows these professionals to be held accountable for their mistakes.
-If your child has suffered a cephalohematoma or another birth injury from a medical mistake, please contact the legal professionals at Reiter & Walsh ABC Law Centers.
+If your child has suffered a cephalohematoma or another birth injury from medical malpractice, please contact the legal professionals at Reiter & Walsh ABC Law Centers.
 We can help you secure the resources your child needs for treatment, therapy, and a secure future.
 You pay nothing unless we win or settle the case in your favor.

 Free Case Review | Available 24/7 | No Fee Until We Win